London Symphony Orchestra: 1970s and 80s

 In August 1984, the orchestra's managing director, Peter Hemmings, resigned.
 For the first time since 1949, the orchestra appointed one of its players to the position.
-Clive Gillinson, a cellist, took over at a bad time in the LSO's fortunes, and played a central role in turning them round.
+Clive Gillinson, a cellist, took over at a difficult time in the LSO's fortunes, and played a central role in turning them round.
 He negotiated what Morrison calls "a dazzling series of mega-projects, each built around the personal enthusiasm of a 'star' conductor or soloist", producing sell-out houses.
 In 1985 the orchestra mounted "Mahler, Vienna and the Twentieth Century", planned by Abbado, followed the next year by an equally successful Bernstein festival.

 During 1988 the orchestra adopted an education policy which included the establishment of "LSO Discovery", offering "people of all ages, from babies through music students to adults, an opportunity to get involved in music-making".

 In September 1988 Michael Tilson Thomas succeeded Abbado as chief conductor.

 In 1989 the Royal Philharmonic Society established its Orchestra Award for "excellence in playing and playing standards"; the LSO was the first winner.

 1990s to the present

 The LSO visited Japan in 1990 with Bernstein and Tilson Thomas.
 The conductors and players took part in the inaugural Pacific Music Festival in Sapporo, teaching and giving masterclasses for 123 young musicians from 18 countries.
 Colin Matthews was appointed as the orchestra's associate composer in 1991, and the following year Richard McNicol became LSO Discovery's first music animateur.
 Gillison secured increased funding from the Arts Council, the City of London Corporation and commercial sponsors, enabling the orchestra to set up a system of joint principals, attracting top musicians who could play in the LSO without having to give up their solo or chamber careers.

 In 1993 the LSO again featured in a British television series, playing in Concerto! with Tilson Thomas and Dudley Moore.
 Among those appearing were Alicia de Larrocha, James Galway, Steven Isserlis, Barry Douglas, Richard Stoltzman and Kyoko Takezawa.
 The series received an Emmy Award.
 In 1994 the orchestra and the Royal Shakespeare Company (RSC), resident at the Barbican Theatre, came under threat from a new managing director of the Barbican Centre, Baroness O'Cathain, an economist with no cultural background.
 O'Cathain, described by Morrison as "a Thatcherite free marketeer", dismissed the LSO and RSC as "arty-farty types", and opposed public subsidy.
-Such was the press and public reaction that she was obliged to seek a vote of confidence from the LSO and RSC; failing to gain it, she resigned, and was succeeded by John Tusa, whom Morrison calls "steeped in culture."
+Such was the press and public reaction that she was obliged to seek a vote of confidence from the LSO and RSC; failing to gain it, she resigned, and was succeeded by John Tusa, whom Morrison called "steeped in culture."
 The danger that the concert hall would become a conference centre was averted.